jdicioccio/cablemodem_stats/README.md

 ### Build it
 `cargo build`
 ### Run it
 I've provided a convenience script to generate the RRD file.
-Run, for example `./target/build/moto_arris_cm_stats | ./rrd_create_command.sh`, to generate the appropriate RRD commands that it prints out.
+Run, for example `./target/build/moto_arris_cm_stats | ./rrd_create_command.sh`, to generate the appropriate RRD commands for creating the RRD file.
 You can copy and paste the output, or you can pipe it to `sh` if it looks sane.

 After creating the RRD file, test the tool to make sure you're getting stats from it.
 For example: ` ./target/debug/moto_arris_cm_stats`